Special Educational Needs and Disabilities (SEND)

 TEAM AROUND THE FAMILY MEETINGS: The SENCo and key person may suggest holding a Team Around the Family (TAF) meeting for you and your child.
 The meeting will include parents, key person, pre-school SENCo and any professionals that are involved with your child and/or family.
 It is a whole family approach designed to ensure the best outcomes for your child/ren, by coordinating all the support they receive from the pre-school and any other services.
 Our experience is that families find these meetings very useful and the team works together to find solutions and provide support.

 POSITIVE BEHAVIOUR: Our Behaviour Policy sets out our approach to encouraging positive behaviour.
 Children are given positive reminders, provided with positive role models and encouraged to take responsibility for their actions.
 Concerns about behaviour are logged to see if there is a pattern emerging and shared with parents.
 Strategies are discussed with parents.

 'I'm a parent' A page with information for parents:

-SPEECH & LANGUAGE: There is a really useful website called Talking Point which is designed to support parents and settings with children’s speech, language and communication skills.
-If you are concerned about your child’s speech, language and communication, you can check their progress and make use of their online resources and even talk to a prefessional.
+SPEECH & LANGUAGE UK have a great website designed to support parents and settings with children’s speech, language and communication skills.
+If you are concerned about your child’s speech, language and communication, you can check their progress, use of their online resources and even talk to a prefessional.

 Our Local Offer